ramenstats/HSI-Classification/README.md

-Here is the readme file
+Here is the readme file of diffrent Hyperspectral image classification task.